Walton Crown Imperial

 The Orchestra then performs Britten’s Sinfonia da Requiem, written in 1940 for the celebration of 2,600 years of the Japanese Empire.
 Rejected by the Japanese government because of its sacred theme, the Sinfonia has become a popular British concert favourite.

-The second half features one of Elgar’s most celebrated works – his Symphony No. 1 in Ab major.
+The second half features one of Elgar’s most celebrated works – his First Symphony in A flat major.

 Duration: approx. 2 hours (incl. interval)